HOW TO SURVIVE THE FOURTH TRIMESTER

 The reason why?

-Because it finally gave me understanding to what the next 3 months of my life were going to be like.
+Because it finally gave me an understanding of what the next 3 months of my life were going to be like.
 It’s similar to looking at pregnancy through a window.

 The reason for it being referred to as another trimester instead of it being simply “after birth” is because of all the changes that are about to happen.